Editorial Review

 Administration Routes

-- Oral: Dihexa was specifically engineered for oral bioavailability — unusual for a peptide compound.
-This is the most practical and commonly discussed administration route
+- Oral: Dihexa was engineered for oral bioavailability — unusual for a peptide compound.
+This is the most practical and commonly discussed route

-- Intranasal: Nasal delivery may provide more direct CNS access by partially bypassing the blood-brain barrier through olfactory and trigeminal nerve pathways.
-This route could potentially achieve effective CNS concentrations at lower total doses
+- Intranasal: Nasal delivery may provide more direct CNS access.
+It partially bypasses the blood-brain barrier through olfactory and trigeminal nerve pathways.
+This route could achieve effective CNS concentrations at lower total doses

 - Subcutaneous: Injectable administration provides higher systemic bioavailability but still requires BBB crossing for CNS effects